Installation guide

 make install

 Suitable CUDA architecture is selected by nvcc when compiling because the default option for CUDA is -DCUDA_ARCH="native".
 However, if you need to specify the CUDA architecture, use -DCUDA_ARCH="x.y" flag, where x and y are major and minor compute capability on NVIDIA GPU.
-For example, for architecture 7.0, do
+For example, for architecture 7.0, use

 cmake -DCUDA_ARCH="7.0" ../